aryapandit200408/Verilog_for_BETCE/README.md

 1. **Prerequisites:** Have your Digital Circuits-1 concepts ready
 2. **Getting suited:** Go to [ProblemSets-HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets) and attempt all the questions.
 Try applying you knowledge from the lectures and you own understanding.
 Please refrain from just getting the answer using chatgpt or the internet, without even trying.
-3. **Doubts:** At any point if you feel any doubt on a certain topic, revisit those parts from Samir Palnitkar's Book, ChipVerify's website, or the NPTEL Lecture.
-You may even google it for example Verilog code for D-Flip Flop and compare the code with your own to know where you went wrong.
-Don't copy-paste the code to HDLbits, try to run it and pass all the test conditions on your own.
+3. **Doubts:** If you have any doubts about a certain topic, revisit those parts from Samir Palnitkar's Book, ChipVerify's website, or the NPTEL Lecture.
+You may even Google it, for example, the Verilog code for D-Flip Flop, and compare the code with your own to see where you went wrong.
+Don't copy-paste the code to HDLbits; try to run it and pass all the test conditions on your own.
 4. **Vivado:** After covering HDLBits, you are supposed to move on to vivado.
-5. **Assignments:** Try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
+5. **Assignments:** You can try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
    Let's take an example to illustrate the process:-
    1. Let's say you were given a multiplexer to implement using ICs during last week's lab session.
    2. Now you need to design the same in Verilog.